When starting a keto diet do you go Cold Turkey or Ease in?

 SAD (Standard American Diet)

 We’re going to assume for the moment that you are coming from a SAD way of eating.
-This usually includes a high amount of refined, processed carbohydrate in the form of sugary drinks, refined grains, and processed foods.
+This usually includes a high amount of refined, processed carbohydrates in the form of sugary drinks, refined grains, and processed foods.
 The SAD is also high in industrially processed seed oils.

 We at Advantage Meals truly believe that the combination of high carb and processed oils is at the root of the majority of our nation’s health problems.

-Conventional “Healthy” Wisdom
+Conventional “Healthy” Wisdom Is Bad!

 You may already have removed sugary drinks and processed junk food from your life.
-If you follow conventional wisdom, you may eat a low-fat diet that is high in “heart healthy whole grains”, lean meats, lots of fruit and vegetables.
+If you follow conventional wisdom, you may eat a low-fat diet that is high in “heart-healthy whole grains”, lean meats, lots of fruit and vegetables.

 But that “wisdom” is failing you.
 It’s hard to lose or even maintain your weight without lots of calorie counting.
 You may have any number of health issues that are related to your diet and you don’t even realize it.

 A grain-based, high carbohydrate diet is inflammatory.
 Processed oils like vegetable oil, soybean oil, and canola oil are inflammatory.
 And chronic inflammation is to blame for a laundry list of problems.
-This includes asthma, arthritis, irritable bowel syndrome, Crohn’s, atherosclerosis, allergies, periodontitis, dermatitis and even some cancers, to name a few.

 How we used a Primal Approach to ease into keto